imagej/imagej.github.io/_pages/plugins/3d-viewer/user-faqs.md

 ### Can I save/reload the current transformation of a 3D object

-To save the current transformation of a 3D object, select that object and click on -&gt;Transformation-&gt;Save transform.
+To save the current transformation of a 3D object, select that object and click on {% include bc path="Transformation|Save transform" %}.
 You can specify a file to which the current transformation is stored.

-To load a transformation, click on -&gt;Transformation-&gt;Set transform.
+To load a transformation, click on {% include bc path="Transformation|Set transform" %}.
 In the opening window, you can choose a previously stored transformation file.
 [Top](#top)

 ### How to save a transformed object